Oven Baked Chicken and Potatoes (Easy Family Dinner)

 • Preheat oven to 400 degrees.

-• Line a 13 x 9 baking dish with foil.
+• Lightly spray a 13"x 9" baking dish with nonstick oil.
 Set aside.

-• Remove chicken from skillet and add to the top of potatoes in baking dish.
+• Remove the chicken from the skillet and add to the top of the potatoes in the baking dish.

 Notes